 |Finance and Economics for Managers

 |Global Management and Innovation

 (previous title "Creating Value Through Governance")

-IKEWs: MBA for Professionals students who began the program in January 2013, or after, must satisfactorily complete the IKEW requirement of the MBA for Professionals program.
+IKEWs: MBA for Professionals students must satisfactorily complete the IKEW requirement of the MBA for Professionals program.

 Good Standing: MBA for Professionals candidates for graduation must have a cumulative Atkinson School grade point average of 3.00 (B) or higher, comply with requirements determined by the School's faculty, and be in Good Standing within all policies of the Atkinson School and Willamette University

 Maximum time to complete degree: The candidate must complete the MBA for Professionals degree within six (6) years from date of initial enrollment in the degree program.

 Submit petition for degree: Candidates for graduation must submit a "petition for degree" at the beginning of their final semester in the MBA for Professionals program.